iv4xr-project/iv4xr-se-plugin/PythonClient/README.md

 ## Cucumber implementation

 The project includes a single feature file [C284491.feature](src/features/C284491.feature).
 This file has been copied from kotlin client.
 By implementing steps it showcases re-usability of gherkin (simpler than in the Kotlin client - works only for single-player).

+To run the cucumber test, simply type `behave` command (behave needs to be installed, see [Installation](#installation)) from the root directory of the project (or you can right-click the feature file in PyCharm and select `Run`).

 ## Useful links